 The course presents the challenges of marketing goods and services in foreign markets.
 The cultural, political, geographic, technological, and economic influences on international marketing will be discussed.
 This course also covers international market research and the application of the four P’s in an international setting.
 Students are expected to use this knowledge in analyzing international marketing management problems, using techniques and strategies necessary to incorporate and apply the “market concept” into the framework of the global marketplace.

 Information Security Management (SPINFOSEC)

-The course provides a broad view of information security.
-It discusses the terminology of the field, the history of the discipline, and the management of an information security program.
+The course is designed to provide managers with a broad view of the entire field of information security, the background of many related elements, and enough detail to facilitate the understanding of the topic as a whole.
+The terminology of the field, the history of the discipline and an overview of how to manage an information security program are discussed.
 Case studies and business examples complement conceptual coverage to provide a real-world context.

 Law in Business Environment (SPLAWBUS)